sepahram-school/workshops/1-Lakekeeper-Intro/README.md

-Perfect!
-I can now update the **Medium-style tutorial** to include your **actual Spark setup code** and make the guide fully aligned with a hands-on workflow.
-Here's the complete revised post:

----

-# Building a Lakehouse with LakeKeeper, MinIO, Spark / PySpark, StarRocks, and Trino
+### Building a Lakehouse with LakeKeeper, MinIO, Spark / PySpark, StarRocks, and Trino

 In this guide, we’ll walk through the complete process of setting up a **modern Lakehouse** environment from scratch.
 We will use **LakeKeeper** as our catalog service, **MinIO** as object storage, **Spark / PySpark** for data processing, and **StarRocks / Trino** for querying and analytics.
 This setup provides a full end-to-end environment to **insert, query, and explore data** in a transactional, schema-aware Lakehouse.